gleisonsdm/Interactive_Teacher/README.md

 ### Second step
 - Create some activities based on the text automatically, such as conect words (present in the text) with images.
-- Translates the speaking into words, and show the pictures, to spell training.
+- Translates the speaking into words, and show the pictures, for pronunciation training.
 - Spell the word based on a picture, the user select a picture, and it automatically spells the word associated with it.

 ### Third step